yashodhansg/1st_depository_test/README.md

 - # Comparison of Models :
 - 1st and 2nd model had very low training as well as validation accuracy indicating underfitting.
 However, 3rd model gave satisfactory performance with training accuracy of more than 85%.
 Also, for 3rd model validation accuracy closely followed training accuracy indicating not much overfitting.
 - # Possible reason for difference in performance of model :
 - The third model was trained on data where classes were balanced by adding 500 images to each class by using augmentor package.
 Also, batch normalization was used.
-Either of the two or both of these factors seem to have contributed to significant improvement in model performance.
+Either of the two or both of these factors seem to have contributed to significant improvement in model performance compared to 1st and 2nd model.

 ## Technologies Used